nolawiashine19-ship-it/nolawiashine19-ship-it.github.io/_projects/Bonita/index.md

 Used for the title (already generated automatically at the top)
 # Upper Assembly
 ## Nose Cone
+For our nose cone we chose to do a von karmaan tip
 ## UpperBody Tube
 ## Avionics
 ## Payload